MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

 ```

 ]
-Soundscapy expects the PAQ values to be Likert scale values ranging from 1 to 5 be default, as specified in ISO/TS 12913-2 and the SSID Protocol.
+Soundscapy expects the PAQ values to be Likert scale values ranging from 1 to 5 by default, as specified in ISO/TS 12913-2 and the SSID Protocol.
 However, it is possible to use data which, although structured the same way, has a different range of values.
 For instance, this could be a 7-point Likert scale, or a 0 to 100 scale.
 By passing these numbers to the `add_iso_coords()` function as `val_range=(0, 100)`, Soundscape will automatically scale the ISOCoordinates from -1 to +1 according to @eq-lampl and @eq-lamev.

-In addition to the ISD, Soundscapy includes a module for working with the Soundscape Attributes Translation Project \(SATP) dataset#footnote[The SATP dataset is available from Zenodo #link("https://zenodo.org/records/10159673");.] a project to provide validated translations of soundscape attributes in languages other than English.
-The SATP includes 19,089 survey responses, including 708 participants, in 19 languages.
-It can be loaded within soundscapy using `sspy.datasets.satp.load_zenodo()`.
-In addition, work is currently underway to implement a module for working with the Affective Responses to Augmented Urban Soundscapes \(ARAUS) dataset #cite(<Ooi2023ARAUS>);.

 == Visualizing soundscape data
 <visualizing-soundscape-data>
-Once the data is loaded,
+Once the data is loaded, it can be filtered as needed and visualise the distribution of responses within the soundscape circumplex.
+The plotting functions make use of the `seaborn kdeplot()` #cite(<Waskom2021seaborn>);, adding additional customizations and features.

 #block[
 ```python